aniruddhadas9/algorithm/src/main/resources/scripts/functions/callback-or-higher-order-function/README.md

 # callback or higher-order functions

-Higher-order function or call back are used in java script to create more abstraction in coding.
+Higher-order function or call back are used in JavaScript to create more abstraction in coding.

 ###### Abstraction
 Abstractions hide details and give us the ability to talk about problems at a higher (or more abstract) level.